FPGAwars/apio/docs/installing-apio-cli.md

-# Installing Apio CORE
+# Installing Apio CLI

 !!! warning "Important – December 2025"

     **Do not** run `pip install apio` because this currently installs the **old and unsupported** Apio **0.9.5**.
     Please follow the instructions below to install the current, supported **Apio 1.x.x** series instead.

-To install Apio CORE, select your desired method from the table below and click on your platform type in the instructions column.
+To install Apio CLI, select your desired method from the table below and click on your platform type in the instructions column.
 Note that not all methods are available to all platform.

 | Method        | Description                                                                                                                                     | Instructions                                                                                                                                                                                           |
 | :------------ | :---------------------------------------------------------------------------------------------------------------------------------------------- | :----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |